JosephVidal/Epi-register/README.md

 # Epi-register

-The module you ar looking for is full?
+The module you are looking for is full?
 Tired of watching everyday if students left a place?
 Epi-register is here for you !

-Automate your registration to your favorite modules and save time for your aqua-ponney sessions.
+Automate your registration to your favorite modules and save time for your aqua-ponney daily sessions !

 ## Usage